kitnil/awesome/README.md

 - [awesome-cms](https://github.com/postlight/awesome-cms) - 📚 A collection of open and closed source Content Management Systems (CMS) for your perusal.
 - [awesome-styled-components](https://github.com/styled-components/awesome-styled-components) - A curated list of awesome styled-components resources 💅
 - [learning-oop-in-php](https://github.com/marcelgsantos/learning-oop-in-php) - A collection of resources to learn object-oriented programming and related concepts for PHP developers.
+- [awesome-rails](https://github.com/gramantin/awesome-rails) - A curated list of awesome things related to Ruby on Rails
 - [awesome-bots](https://github.com/DopplerHQ/awesome-bots) - The most awesome list about bots ⭐️🤖
 - [awesome-cryptography](https://github.com/sobolevn/awesome-cryptography) - A curated list of cryptography resources and links.
 - [awesome-functional-python](https://github.com/sfermigier/awesome-functional-python) - A curated list of awesome things related to functional programming in Python.